3Hren/blackhole/README.md

 Attributes renaming acts so much transparently as it appears: it just renames the given attribute name using the specified alternative.

 Attributes routing specifies a location where the listed attributes will be placed at the tree construction.
-Also you can specify a default location for all attributes, which is "/" meaning root otherwise.
+Also, you can specify a default location for all attributes, which is "/" meaning root otherwise.

 For example with routing `{"/fields": ["message", "severity"]}` and "/" as a default pointer the mentioned JSON will look like:
 ```json